Deep Hierarchical Learning with Nested Subspace Networks for Large Language Models: Performance interpolation between ranks

 \end{assumption} \end{greycustomblock}

 Our training objective motivates this assumption, since it naturally encourages the model to allocate the most salient information to the lowest-indexed basis vectors, as they must be utilized by all nested sub-models.
+We confirm this assumption empirically (Appendix \ref{subsec:energy_decay_appendix}) and show this is not satisfied in regular training regimes (Appendix \ref{subsec:dense_energy_profiles}).

 By extending this result from the model's output to its expected loss, and assuming a standard regularity condition on the loss function, we can establish a bound on the difference in expected performance between any two ranks.